 Accreditation and Certification

 After graduation from an accredited medical assistant school program, you can take state certification exams that qualify them for additional career opportunities.
 The Commission on Accreditation of Allied Health Education Programs and the Accrediting Bureau of Health Education Schools are national accrediting bodies for medical assistant educational institutions.

 A single educational institution, Rasmussen College, based in Bloomington, Minnesota, is physically situated in the State of North Dakota with campuses in Bismarck and Fargo.
 The Rasmussen College School of Health Science awards associate degrees and diplomas in health information technology, medical administration, and pharmaceutical technology to successful academic candidates.
 Regional accreditation is by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 The Rasmussen Curriculum

-For quick career advancement, you can complete requirements for a bachelor or associate degree in as little as 18 months or for a med assisting certificate in North Dakota in as little as nine months.
+For quick career advancement, you can complete requirements for a bachelor or associate degree in 18 months or for a med assisting certificate in North Dakota in nine months.
 Through resume preparation, mock interview training, and job searches, Rasmussen career advisors help students prepare for job searches as well.

 A medical assistant diploma requires completion of 60 academic course credits, and there are 91 credits required for an associate’s degree.
 Rasmussen offers financial aid in student grants and tuition discounts that can defray tuition costs considerably.
 The Rasmussen AcceleratED Scholarship for students committed to full-time study helps them save on tuition costs.
 Rasmussen College awards a $1,500 AcceleratED scholarship to new students who enroll in 12 or more credits per quarter in an AcceleratED Bachelor degree program.